dlab-projects/iuse-documentation/docs-to-markdown-test.md

 * [Information on Data Stack](https://data.berkeley.edu/academics/resources/berkeley-data-stack) shows what Berkeley focuses on.

-## Other Key Inputs
+## Other Key Inputs {#other-key-inputs}

 Smaller lab sections for two hours with Undergraduate Instructors and Instructor Office Hours are available.
 They require signing up but are available every day of the week.
 The frequency of office hours and the lab requirements are meant to offset the large lecture setting.

 Those in Data 8 are encouraged to take Connector courses during the same semester in order to leverage the amount of time spent practicing coding and learning domain-specific theory.
 Students from marginalized groups can also join Data Scholars concurrently to enhance their exposure to data science mentors and career paths.

-## Narrative regarding links between Component Goals, Pedagogical Strategies, and Central Elements of the Program
+## Narrative regarding links between Component Goals, Pedagogical Strategies, and Central Elements of the Program  {#narrative-regarding-links-between-component-goals-pedagogical-strategies-and-central-elements-of-the-program}

 _Foundations of Data Science_ combines three perspectives: inferential thinking, computational thinking, and real-world relevance.
 Given data arising from some real-world phenomenon, how does one analyze that data so as to understand that phenomenon?
 The course teaches critical concepts and skills in computer programming and statistical inference, in conjunction with hands-on analysis of real-world datasets, including economic data, document collections, geographical data, and social networks.
 It delves into social issues surrounding data analysis, such as privacy and design.

-## Best Practices for Success/Variation Across Institutions
+## Best Practices for Success/Variation Across Institutions {#best-practices-for-success-variation-across-institutions}

 Institutions using different course management systems may need to adjust some of the cyberinfrastructures.
 The digital infrastructure of the course must be set up and tested before the course begins.
 Setting up a Jupyterhub can vary depending on the planned course size.
 Additionally, having an automatic grader is essential for large class sizes.

 Two components of the program that require additional resources for near-peer teaching are Data Peers consulting and Undergraduate Student Instructors.
 The creation of Connector Courses and DS Modules will also require networking and collaboration with other campus departments.

-## Critical TA Professional Development and Training
+## Critical TA Professional Development and Training {#critical-ta-professional-development-and-training}

 GSI training includes a full semester pedagogy 300-level course available in various departments and  [Professional Standards and Ethics Online Course](https://gsi.berkeley.edu/programs-services/ethics-course/).